Servants of the Holy Family: Apostolic Works

 According to their website, the liturgical life of Servants of the Holy Family is based on the traditional Latin Mass, which is offered exclusively at the SHF chapel.
 SHF also offers Masses and Gregorian Masses, using the traditional Latin Mass, for the faithful who request them.

 For the perpetuating of the Holy Sacrifice of the Mass and for serving at the Holy Altar, SHF has, since its inception, prepared men for the priesthood.
 The traditional program combines the minor seminary and major seminary curriculum and encompasses high school courses, philosophy and theology.

 The imparting of traditional Catholic doctrine and morals is accomplished mainly through sermons.
 SHF has a sermon program which began in the 1970s.
-Recordings of sermons were first distributed using cassette tapes and then compact discs, but are now available on their website.
+Recordings of sermons were first distributed using cassette tapes and then compact discs, but are now available on their website since 2002.
+SHF makes additional sources of doctrine and morals available on their website, such as live stream of Masses and ceremonies in the chapel, daily saints' biographies, social media videos, seasonal sermons, unpublished sermons from their archives, spiritual booklets, online classes, and links to saint's videos, through an annual membership.
+Their spiritual messages highlight features according to the liturgical days, and prayer intentions can also be sent.

 To further assist in explaining the truths of the Church, SHF has been active in catechetical work using the Internet to reach people domestically and internationally.
 SHF popularized the use of the Fr.
 Connell edition of the Baltimore Catechism #3 and created the Kindle version of it.
 They have produced an online series of talks about the Catholic Faith which is based on the Baltimore Catechism.

 SHF publishes a Liturgical Calendar which gives the accurate daily schedule of the Church’s worship throughout the year and includes devotional art and a mini-catechism section with prayers.

 SHF recorded a compact disc of inspirational Gregorian chant and polyphonic music intended to enhance appreciation of the Sacred Liturgy in the Church.